OpenMask3D: Open-Vocabulary 3D Instance Segmentation: Details on baseline experiments

 In addition to the quantitative results presented in the main paper, we conducted qualitative comparisons to further evaluate our mask-based open-world representation in comparison to the point-based representation provided by OpenScene \citep{openscene}.

-In Fig.~\ref{fig:quali_openscene}, we provide these qualitative comparisons.
-We show results from the OpenScene \citep{openscene} 2D fusion model using OpenSeg \citep{openseg} features, and from \name{}.
+In Fig.~\ref{fig:quali_openscene} and Fig.~\ref{fig:feature-comparison}, we provide these qualitative comparisons.
+In Fig.~\ref{fig:quali_openscene}, we show results from the OpenScene \citep{openscene} 2D fusion model using OpenSeg \citep{openseg} features, and from \name{}.
+In Fig.~\ref{fig:feature-comparison}, we compare features from \name{} with features from several OpenScene variants (2D fusion, 3D distill, 2D/3D ensemble).
 To visualize results from OpenScene, for a given query, we compute the similarity score between each point-feature and the query text embedding, and visualize the similarity scores for each point as a heatmap over the points.
 On the other hand, OpenMask3D results are based on mask-features, i.e., each mask has an associated feature vector, for which we compute a similarity score.
 Hence, we visualize the similarity scores for each mask as a heatmap over the instance masks, and each point in a given instance mask is assigned to the same similarity score.

-As evident from Fig.~\ref{fig:quali_openscene}, while similarity computation between the query embedding and each OpenScene per-point feature vector results in a reasonable heatmap, it is challenging to extract object instance information from the heatmap representation.
-Our method OpenMask3D, on the other hand, computes the similarity between the query embedding and each per-mask feature vector.
+As evident from Fig.~\ref{fig:quali_openscene} and Fig.~\ref{fig:feature-comparison}, while similarity computation between the query embedding and each OpenScene per-point feature vector results in a reasonable heatmap, it is challenging to extract object instance information from the heatmap representation.
+Our method \name{}, on the other hand, computes the similarity between the query embedding and each per-mask feature vector.
 This results in crisp instance boundaries, particularly suitable for the use cases in which one needs to handle object instances.